silentoplayz/BattleBit-NoReekoil.ahk/README.md

 ## Configuration

+Unleash the full potential of the script by customizing its settings:

-- The script's default configuration values can be found in the "Configuration" section of the script.
+- Explore default configuration values in the script's "Configuration" section.
-- You have the flexibility to adjust settings like recoil adjustments, fire rate, delay increments, and more to fine-tune your gameplay experience.
+- Tweak settings such as recoil adjustments, fire rate, delay increments, and more to create your ideal gaming experience.
-- Additionally, the script provides the option to load and save settings from/to an INI file, allowing you to customize settings for different weapons or scenarios.
+- Use the script's INI file support to save and load configurations, facilitating easy switches between weapons or scenarios.

 ## Hotkeys